 The residential mortgage-backed securities include agency-issued pass-through securities and collateralized mortgage obligations.
 A majority of the agency-issued pass-through securities are guaranteed or otherwise supported by the Federal Home Loan Mortgage Corporation, Federal National Mortgage Association, or the Government National Mortgage Association.
-As of December 31, 2011 and 2010, the weighted average credit rating of the residential mortgage-backed securities was "AA" and "AA+," respectively.
+As of December 31, 2012 and 2011, the weighted average credit rating of the residential mortgage-backed securities was "A+" and "AA," respectively.
 The principal risks inherent in holding mortgage-backed securities are prepayment and extension risks, which will affect the timing of when cash will be received and are dependent on the level of mortgage interest rates.
-Prepayment risk is the unexpected increase in principal payments, primarily as a result of owner refinancing.
-Extension risk relates to the unexpected slowdown in principal payments.
+Prepayment risk is the unexpected increase in principal payments from the expected, primarily as a result of owner refinancing.
+Extension risk relates to the unexpected slowdown in principal payments from the expected.
 In addition, non-agency mortgage-backed securities face credit risk should the borrower be unable to pay the contractual interest or principal on their obligation.
 The Company monitors its mortgage-backed securities to mitigate exposure to the cash flow uncertainties associated with these risks.

-As of December 31, 2011 and 2010, the Company had exposure to commercial mortgage-backed securities with amortized costs totaling \$1,595.1 million and \$1,834.6 million, and estimated fair values of \$1,615.9 million and \$1,818.2 million.
+As of December 31, 2012 and 2011, the Company had exposure to commercial mortgage-backed securities with amortized costs totaling \$1,969.4 million and \$1,595.1 million, and estimated fair values of \$2,090.0 million and \$1,615.9 million.
 Those amounts include exposure to commercial mortgage-backed securities held directly in the Company's investment portfolios of fixed maturity securities, as well as securities held by ceding companies that support the Company's funds withheld at interest investment.
-The securities are highly rated with weighted average credit ratings of approximately "A+" and "AA-" at December 31, 2011 and 2010, respectively.
+The securities are highly rated with weighted average credit ratings of approximately "A+" at December 31, 2012 and 2011.
 During 2011, commercial mortgage-backed securities were sold in the portfolios held by ceding companies supporting the funds withheld at interest investments in an effort to reduce exposure to subordinated commercial mortgage-backed securities.
-Approximately 40.2% and 54.5% of commercial mortgage-backed securities, based on estimated fair value, were classified in the "AAA" category at December 31, 2011 and 2010, respectively.
-The decrease in the ratings was primarily attributable to the downgrade by S&P of U.S. government agency securities which includes securities issued by the Government National Mortgage Association.
-The Company recorded \$12.4 million, \$8.0 million and \$7.8 million of other-than-temporary impairments in its direct investments in commercial mortgage-backed securities for the years ended December 31, 2011, 2010 and 2009, respectively.
-The following tables summarize the securities by rating and underwriting year at December 31, 2011 and 2010 (dollars in thousands):
+Approximately 30.3% and 40.2% of commercial mortgage-backed securities, based on estimated fair value, were classified in the "AAA" category at December 31, 2012 and 2011, respectively.
+The decrease in the ratings was primarily attributable to the repositioning of assets to achieve target yields in underlying portfolios.
+The Company recorded \$14.2 million, \$12.4 million and \$8.0 million of other-than-temporary impairments in its direct investments in commercial mortgage-backed securities for the years ended December 31, 2012, 2011 and 2010, respectively.
+The following tables summarize the Company's commercial mortgage-backed securities by rating and underwriting year at December 31, 2012 and 2011 (dollars in thousands):